D/S Bergensfjord

 (Received from Don Kindell - His source: The late Arnold Hague's database).

-Note that the WS convoys started out in the U.K., but Bergensfjord usually joined later on.
+Note that the WS convoys started out in the U.K., but Bergensfjord usually joined later on in the passage.

 Nov.
 9 |